monerodocs/md/docs/interacting/monero-wallet-rpc-reference.md

 `"C:\Program Files\Monero GUI Wallet\monero-wallet-rpc.exe" --rpc-bind-port 28088 --wallet-file C:\monero\wallets\main\main --password {walletPWD} --daemon-address http://node.supportxmr.com:18081 --untrusted-daemon --disable-rpc-login --non-interactive`

-- Specifying `--untrusted-daemon` is not neccesary but it's there to tell yourself that the daemon is untrusted and that commands requiring a trusted daemon will be disabled
+- Specifying `--untrusted-daemon` is not necessary but it's there to tell yourself that the daemon is untrusted and that commands requiring a trusted daemon will be disabled

 ## Running